SixArm/mast-cell-help/topics/low-amine-diet/index.md

 * **Read Labels**: Check food labels for ingredients that may contain amines or trigger symptoms.
 This includes additives like monosodium glutamate (MSG), which can be high in free glutamate, a type of amine.

 * **Consider Individual Tolerance**: Everyone's tolerance to amines can vary.
 Some individuals may be able to tolerate small amounts of high-amine foods, while others may need to strictly avoid them.

-* **Consult a Healthcare Professional**: If you're considering a low-amine diet for managing symptoms, it's important to consult with a healthcare professional, such as a registered dietitian or a doctor, to ensure that your dietary choices are safe and appropriate for your individual needs.